Postal problems could continue despite suspension of policies blamed for mail delays

 “We’re not seeing anything out of the ordinary at this point,” said Steve Kearney, president of the Alliance for Nonprofit Mailers, whose group represents clients such as the American Lung Association and the Southern Poverty Law Center.

-Timely delivery of their fundraising pleas and updates is critical.
-Kearney keeps close tabs on the post office’s performance and the actions of the post master general.
+Timely delivery of their fundraising requests and updates is critical.
+Kearney keeps close tabs on the post office’s performance and the actions of the postmaster general.

-“If there was something political or nefarious we’d be upset about it,” Kearney said.
+“If there was something political or nefarious, we’d be upset about it,” Kearney said.

 The Postal Service’s performance is important to groups such as Our Sunday Visitor, a Catholic publishing company in Huntington, Ind.
-The company mails 2 to 3 million sets of church offering envelopes each month to addresses across the country, among other products.
+The company mails 2 million to 3 million sets of church offering envelopes each month to addresses nationwide, among other products.

 Its most recent shipping cycle ran from late July through early August, said Trista Niswander, the publisher’s postal manager.
 Ninety-four percent of its shipments of offering envelopes were delivered within seven days, she said, “which is right on target, exactly what we would expect.”